scizeron/jidr/README.md

 * conf/ :  configuration directory
 * app/ : spring-boot application jar file

-The application configuration is also packaged in a zip file (with a env classifier)
+The application configuration is also packaged in a zip file.

-The "install" phase adds the configuration content in the application conf/ sub directory.
+The "install" phase merges the configuration content in the application conf/ sub directory.

-The admin script supports the application versionning : install and deploy the 1.2.0, install the next, rollback.
+The admin script supports the application versionning : install and deploy the 1.2.0, install the next one, rollback.
-The old applications versions are purged when a new one is installed and when the installed application number is reached.

-# admin
+# admin.sh _script_

 It can perform :